This Gothic church remains unfinished up to this day – but its ornamentation and harmonious build is worth admiration.

 In 1793 – 1794 there were destroyed the archives of the diocese, thus deleting much knowledge about this interesting building.

-At the first half of the 19th century cathedral was is very poor condition.
+At the first half of the 19th-century cathedral was is a very poor condition.
 There were lengthy restoration works in 1839 – 1913, with many parts rebuilt anew.
-Unfortunately many details were "adjusted" as the restorers from the 19th century found it necessary, thus loosing medieval details.
+Unfortunately, many details were "adjusted" as the restorers from the 19th century found it necessary, thus losing medieval details.

 Cathedral is a protected monument since 1840.

 The structure remains unfinished, with assymetrical facade.
 It represents all flavours of Gothic architecture.

 An interesting feature is the unusual color of the building stone (Varreddes stone) of the cathedral.
 Unfortunately, the quality of this build stone is not that high and the erosion of Varreddes stone is one important reason why in the 19th century the building was in dire condition.